jrfiedler/CASI_Python/README.md

     - The data page says the values in the galaxy dataset are log-redshift, but they are likely log-log-redshift, if 1.22 \leq r \leq 3.32 as equation 8.38 says
     - Equation 8.38 says 17.2 \leq m \leq 21.5, but the y-axis on figure 8.5 shows negative values, approximately -21 \leq m \leq -17
 - Section 10.4, pg 171: Equation 10.55 might give the impression that the powers of the bin counts are used in the model (i.e., that the $\hat{\beta}$ values are coefficients from the model).
 In fact, orthogonal polynomials are used.
 See [ch10s04.ipynb](chapter10/ch10s04.ipynb).
+- Section 20.1, pg 396: The book says that "X has been standardized so that each of its columns has mean 0 and sum of squares 1", but in fact I think it has been standardized so that standard deviation is 1, not sum of squares; see [ch20s01.ipynb](chapter20/ch20s01.ipynb)
+- Section 20.2:
+    - pg 402: The book cites equation 12.51 for the Cp estimates, but unlike (12.51), the values in Table 20.2 were not divided by the number of observations; see [ch20s02.ipynb](chapter20/ch20s02.ipynb).
+    - pg 404, 4th line: very minor typo: change "carred" to "carried"
+- Section 20.4, pg 415: Equation (20.54), the $\beta$ should probably have a superscript $(b)$

 ## To do